 Financial instruments that potentially subject the Company to concentrations in credit risk consist of cash, cash equivalents, and marketable securities.
-At December 31, 2010, the Company's \$4.5 million of investments in marketable securities are only in highly rated and liquid U.S. government securities and insured certificates of deposit.
+At December 31, 2011, the Company's \$5.4 million of marketable securities are in insured certificates of deposit.

 The Company's cash and cash equivalents, at times, may exceed federally insured limits.
 The Company has not experienced any losses in such accounts.
 The Company believes it is not exposed to any significant credit risk on cash and cash equivalents.